buhowski/react-typescript/public/text-data/startup/StartupEN.md

 [mobile-slider]

+## For a Fuller Picture

+### Problems

+We see a world where the system is built to constantly generate problems — because it simply can’t exist without them.
+Bureaucracy interferes with every part of our lives because that’s its direct purpose.
+Politics has legalized mass murder, and some states still haven’t grasped what Orwell was really trying to say.

+The truth is, most people on this planet live below an average standard.
+And this structure of the world — this way of living — doesn’t work for everyone.
+Especially not for those who consciously want a family but are surrounded by an unpredictably hostile environment.
+There are also those who were born “by default,” whose desires and goals clash with their opportunities and the basic rules they’re given.
+And that’s where things start to get interesting…

+### The Solution

+The system works the way it needs to — that’s why it functions.
+It’s not my job to change or improve it.

+My idea is just to highlight what, in my view, is outside the competence of mainstream information sources; what remains unsaid; what’s taboo; or what might actually help someone.

+It’s about breaking away from all the possible “sticks in the spokes.”
+About having the freedom to speak without fear of being banned.
+About being able to explore, create cool ideas, experiment with new technologies, and most importantly, not forget to have fun.

+And to make all of that happen on your own terms — this corporation is meant to be exactly that kind of space.

 ## Mission

 I've developed a strategy and project scenario: "How to create an information and entertainment media journal and transform it into a company that produces its own technologies.”